dhuvik/tcr_translate/README.md

 ```

 If you would like to see a more detailed demo of our model, please check out our Colab notebook [Coming Soon](google.com).

+### Contributing

+We are currently in the process of making the evaluation code less HuggingFace specific and more modular.
+If you would like to contribute, please reach out to us at dkarthikeyan1@unc.edu
+with a brief description of your background and how you would like to contribute.
+Alternatively, if you have any feature requests or bug reports, please open an issue on this repository.
+Thank you!

 ### Contact